eiriksm/browserify-test/README.md

 browserify-test
 ===============

-Test if browserify is broken
+Test if browserify has a bug.